hantsy/spring-reactive-sample/README.md

 }
 ```

-By default, Spring Boot will use React Netty to a webflux application.
+By default, Spring Boot will use Reactor Netty to run a webflux application.
 No need extra configuration for it.

-Use Spring Boot maven plugin to run this application.
+Starts up application via:

 ```
 mvn spring-boot:run